 But he could have also saved up his pocket money and bought it used himself 2–3 years before he needed it, during an annual trip to purchase his required school supplies.
 He would not have been the first student with a favorite subject who wanted a copy of a more advanced text.
 Particularly if Eileen did not take NEWT-level Potions herself and had no book of her own to hand down to him.
 We certainly did not hear whether Hermione ever found out anything further regarding Eileen and Potions awards, although that was the first place she intended to check.

 But if it was indeed originally Eileen’s book then that does clarify at least one detail.
-She was not at Hogwarts with Riddle’s cohort.
-Their time may have briefly overlapped, but they were not contemporaries, and she would have been far too young (and a girl, besides) to have been considered “interesting” to him.
+She would not have been at Hogwarts with Riddle’s cohort.
+Their time may have very briefly overlapped, but they were not contemporaries, and she would have been far too young (and a girl, besides) to have been considered “interesting” to him.
 She was also a nobody even if it turns out that she was a pureblood, and he wouldn’t have regarded her as collectable.
 We also don’t know that she was a Slytherin.
 My guess would have been Ravenclaw, frankly.
 Although Severus’s determination to be Sorted into Slytherin does at least suggest a family association with the House.
-(James Potter’s disparagement of the House seems excessively rude considering that his own mother was a Black — a family which had virtually always Sorted into Slytherin, even if his father had been in Gryffindor.)
+(James Potter’s disparagement of the House seems excessively rude considering that by the time DHs had been released, we had concluded that his own mother was a Black — a family which had virtually always Sorted into Slytherin, even if his father had been in Gryffindor.)

-Harry followed Remus’s suggestion and checked the “publication date” (we will assume that Rowling meant the date of that edition’s printing, otherwise we lose any kind of meaningful context) on the night of Christmas Eve, 1996, and found that the book was “almost” 50 years old.
-Or, in other words, it would not have been not published before 1947, and probably more like 1948–’49.
-Tom Riddle finished Hogwarts with the class of ’45.
+Harry followed Remus’s suggestion and checked the “publication date” on the night of Christmas Eve, 1996, and found that the book was “almost” 50 years old (we will assume that Rowling meant the date of that edition’s printing, otherwise we lose any kind of meaningful context).
+Or, in other words, it would not have been not published before around 1947, and probably more like 1948–’49.
+As we know, Tom Riddle finished Hogwarts with the class of ’45.